-Baseline noise levels at the scheme location is likely to be primarily influenced by traffic along the A9 trunk road.
-Secondary sources are likely derived from day-to-day agricultural land management and urban activities.
+Baseline noise level at the scheme location is likely to be primarily influenced by traffic along the A84 trunk road and urban activities associated with Callander.

 The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (TNAP).